LostAndDead/lostanddead.github.io/vb.net/command-line/varibles/index.md

 Console.WriteLine(x - y)
 ```

-That gives us this when ran
+That gives us this when ran.
+Exactly what expected

 ```
 5
 ```

 Here is the full code again that does both in one.
-(I know, its magic)
+(I know, its *magic*)

 ```vb
 Module Program